Personal computer

 Mouse

-The hand-held rodent I currently drag across my desk to move the cursor on the screen is a SteelSeries Sensei 310 that works well but makes rather loud click noises.
+The hand-held rodent I currently drag across my desk to move the cursor on the screen is a Pulsar Xlite V3 that works well but still makes clicking noises that are a bit loud.

-Its wire also seems to get stuck in a strange loop that makes me want to swing the mouse round and round while spinning my body faster and faster, finally releasing it and yelling at the top of my lungs while jumping up and down and pumping my clenched fists.
+It comes with a USB bluetooth dongle thingy that lets you use it wirelessly, like magic.
+There’s also a wire to charge the thing or use it wired in, and I still like to imagine using this wire to swing the mouse round and round while spinning my body faster and faster, finally releasing it and yelling at the top of my lungs while jumping up and down and pumping my clenched fists, like in Olympic hammer throw competition.

-The pointing device wouldnt go far, however, as it is actually small and light, and has been working fine for the a few years that I have been using it.
+The pointing device wouldnt go far, however, as it’s very small and light, and has been working fine up to now.

 Controllers